GaryMcHugh/Java-AI-Game-Fourth-Year/README.md

 	git clone https://github.com/chris2020/Java-AI-Game-Fourth-Year.git
 	```

-  2. Open the downloaded file in your perferred IDE or import the project into your IDE.
+  2. Open the downloaded file in your preferred IDE or import the project into your IDE.
   3. Go to the GameRunner.Java file in the __ie.gmit.sw.ai.maze__ package.
   4. Run the project as a Java Application from this class.